pybites/pybites.github.io-source/content/launch-pytest-bites.md

 ## How it works on our platform

-As said a Test Bite just looks like a regular Bite but instead of a given set of tests, you are provided with a code module that gets imported.
+As previously mentioned, a Test Bite looks like a regular Bite but instead of a given set of tests, you are provided with a code module that gets imported.
 You are asked to write one or more test functions:

 ![test bite interface]({filename}/images/testbites/test-bite-interface1.png)